Active petitions in over 75 countries World Times

 BE IT RESOLVED, the existing mural should be removed.

-The Removal of Sequoia High School Mural (Redwood City, CA) petition to Native Americans and Sequioa High School Community was written by Marcia and is hosted free of charge at GoPetition.
-Contact author here.
+The Removal of Sequoia High School Mural (Redwood City, CA) petition to Native Americans and Sequioa High School Community was written by Marcia and is in the category Culture at GoPetition.